bundabrg/bcf/docs/index.md

 before I decided on the crazy idea of writing my own to support some extra features I felt I desperately needed for some reason.
 The name `bcf` is used in recognition of that.

+It was originally created for minecraft projects but now supports standalone console apps as you can see below.

 ![standalone](img/standalone.gif)

 ## Features